Scientific notes

 Building on these biological foundations, PDOs now serve the entire oncology pipeline.
 High‑throughput drug panels rapidly flag subtype‑specific sensitivities and, in compassionate‑use settings, have already redirected adjuvant therapy while the patient is still in clinic(11).
 Beyond screening, genome editing or barcoding enables mechanistic studies of resistance, whereas co‑culture with autologous immune or stromal cells dissects micro‑environmental interactions(12).
 Recognising such breadth, regulators increasingly cite organoids as NAMs for pre‑clinical safety testing and have begun integrating them into guidance aimed at reducing animal use.

-Across oncology, patient-derived organoids (PDOs) are proving their worth as functional read-outs for precision medicine.
+Across oncology, PDOs are proving their worth as functional read-outs for precision medicine.
 Brain-tumour PDOs from Peng et al. preserved native immune and stromal ecosystems and predicted individual treatment responses with high accuracy(13), while rectal-cancer PDO chemosensitivity profiles in Ye Yao et al. forecasted chemoradiation outcomes in > 80 % of patients, demonstrating the platform’s predictive power well before radiographic confirmation(14).
 Breast-cancer data now echo these successes.
 Mazzucchelli et al. generated matched pre- and post-neoadjuvant PDOs, revealing chemotherapy-driven clonal shifts toward Ki-67-high, stem-like sub-clones and offering a dynamic window on tumour evolution(15).
 Meanwhile, a living biobank of more than 100 breast-cancer lines compiled by Sachs et al. captured the full spectrum of receptor status, histology and driver mutations; drug screens in this collection paralleled patient responses, underscoring PDOs’ ability to reflect disease heterogeneity and guide precision therapy(16).
 Collectively, PDOs are high‑fidelity avatars that have the potential to capture evolution, anticipate treatment efficacy and encompass molecular diversity: an advantage PDX models hardly match due to long-term culture.
 Yet, while they may suffice for some applications, even these miniature tumours lack vascular‑like perfusion and dynamic gradients found in vivo.

 Organ‑on‑chip (OoC), and Micro-Physiological System (MPS) technology closes that gap.
 By marrying microfluidics with 3D culture, OoCs supply continuous nutrients, shear forces and oxygen gradients while permitting real‑time imaging and automated analytics.
 Specifically breast cancer organoids as an alternative to animal models offer promising outcomes.
 They therefore deliver animal‑free test beds that more faithfully reproduce tumour micro‑environments and metastatic processes(17,18).